Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzResourceGroupDeployment.md

 ### Example 2: Get a deployment by name
 ```
-PS C:\>Get-AzureRmResourceGroupDeployment -ResourceGroupName "ContosoLabsRG" -Name "DeployWebsite01"
+PS C:\>Get-AzResourceGroupDeployment -ResourceGroupName "ContosoLabsRG" -Name "DeployWebsite01"
 ```

 This command gets the DeployWebsite01 deployment of the ContosoLabsRG resource group.
-You can assign a name to a deployment when you create it by using the **New-AzureRmResourceGroup** or **New-AzureRmResourceGroupDeployment** cmdlets.
+You can assign a name to a deployment when you create it by using the **New-AzResourceGroup** or **New-AzResourceGroupDeployment** cmdlets.
 If you do not assign a name, the cmdlets provide a default name based on the template that is used to create the deployment.

 ### Example 3: Get the deployments of all resource groups
 ```
-PS C:\>Get-AzureRmResourceGroup | Get-AzureRmResourceGroupDeployment | Format-Table ResourceGroupName, DeploymentName, ProvisioningState
+PS C:\>Get-AzResourceGroup | Get-AzResourceGroupDeployment | Format-Table ResourceGroupName, DeploymentName, ProvisioningState
 ```

-This command gets all resource groups in your subscription by using the Get-AzureRmResourceGroup cmdlet.
+This command gets all resource groups in your subscription by using the Get-AzResourceGroup cmdlet.
 The command passes the resource groups to the current cmdlet by using the pipeline operator.
 The current cmdlet gets all deployments of all resource groups in the subscription, and passes the results to the Format-Table cmdlet to display their **ResourceGroupName**, **DeploymentName**, and **ProvisioningState** property values.